dekuNukem/duckyPad/duckyscript_info.md

 `WINDOWS s`

-...or can be combined with other modifier keys:
+...or can be combined with other special keys:

 `WINDOWS SHIFT s`